What Makes an Insurance Company

 Homeowners insurance companies are well aware of the fact that many claimants have never been through the insurance process before.
 The companies know that you do not have the legal training required to recognize anything that might hurt your claims.

-Bad insurance companies often pressure people who make claims to provide recorded statements where they answer questions about their claims and the incidents beforehand that led up to it.
+Bad insurance companies often pressure people who make claims to provide recorded statements in which they answer questions about their claims and any incidents that led up to it.

-During these questionings, the representatives of insurance companies mostly ask closed-ended questions.
-This is so, they can make the claimants slip up, admit fault or verbally minimize their losses.
-Such tactics are used in order to justify denying or lowering their settlement offer.
+During this questioning, insurance company representatives mostly ask leading questions in an attempt to make claimants slip up, admit fault, or verbally minimize their losses in order to justify denying or lowering their settlement offer.

-In case you are stuck with an insurance company that makes claim processing difficult, make sure to have a lawyer represent you.
+In case you’re stuck with an insurance company that makes claim processing difficult, make sure to have a lawyer represent you.

 Varied Claim Processing Time Period

-On the flipside of this, Insurance companies understand that people under financial pressure, more easily settle for less.
-This results in them taking their time when processing claims.
-Claimants will become more and more anxious and desperate for some kind of insurance pay out as bills pile up and their credit scores.
+On the flipside of this, Insurance companies understand that people under financial pressure will more easily settle for less.
+That’s one reason they may take their time when processing claims.
+Claimants will become more and more anxious and desperate for some kind of insurance pay out as bills pile up and their credit scores take a hit.

 Misrepresenting Claimants’ Rights

-Most homeowners insurance companies might make you think they have your best interests in mind but in reality only some do.
-It is more often that insurance company representatives may misrepresent your rights to you.
+Most homeowners insurance companies want you to think they have your best interests in mind, but in reality many simply do not.
+It’s fairly common for insurance company representatives to misrepresent your rights to you.

-This is because some companies have the gift of bonuses or opportunities for career advancement for insurance adjusters who keep payouts low.
+They’re incentivized to do so when their companies offer bonuses or opportunities for career advancement for keeping payouts low.
 This is why it is very important to take whatever insurance companies or representatives say with a healthy dose of skepticism.
 And if the stakes are high enough, make sure to have legal representation.

 According to Bankrate, the average home insurance cost is over $1,300 a year.
 Buying a home is a big investment.
 And so is making the commitment to protect your home.
 We understand that you want things that are the best for your home and knowing where to start with insurance can be difficult.
 Especially if you’re new.